zclfly/Defect-Detection-in-Nanofibers-by-Image-Classification/README.md

 ## DataSet

 Since this was the continuation for a paper, I don't know if I'm able to public the dataset I've created.
-If possiblem it would be uploaded in the future.
+If possible, it would be uploaded in the future.

 ## Author